SUSTech-ChenLab/SUSTech-ChenLab.github.io/content/members/rossi.md

 __Biography__

-Xi did his BSc in Bioinformatics at SUSTech.
-He is interested in using computation approaches to elucidate mechanisms of early embryo development using single-cell approaches.
-He joined the Xi Chen lab in 2020 as an undergraduate student, and now a graduate student since 2022.

-__Education__
+Xi obtained his B.Sc. in Bioinformatics (2022) and M.Sc. in Biology (2025) from the Southern University of Science and Technology (SUSTech).
+His academic training includes exchange semesters at the University of California, Berkeley and Peking University.
+Xi has been a member of the Chen Lab since 2020, progressing from an undergraduate researcher to his current role.
+Now working as a Research Assistant, he focuses on identifying molecular differences associated with maternal aging in human embryo development.
+His expertise lies in applying statistical models to single-cell multi-omics data and developing interactive analysis tools (R Shiny).

+__Education & Experience__

-- 2018 - 2022 BSc.
-(Bioinformatics), Department of Biology, Southern University of Science and Technology
+- 2025 – Present: Research Assistant, Department of Systems Biology, SUSTech
-- 2022 - present, Master student, School of Life Sciences, Southern University of Science and Technology
+- 2024 (Spring): Exchange Student, Peking University Shenzhen Graduate School
+- 2022 – 2025: M.Sc. in Biology, SUSTech
+- 2020 (Spring): Exchange Student, University of California, Berkeley (BISP)
+- 2018 – 2022: B.Sc. in Bioinformatics, SUSTech

 __Other Links__